badlydrawnrob/elm-playground/programming-elm/README.md

 >
 > **There's really a LOT packed in to Chapter 4, so I'm not sure how simply I can write the notes**

+## The simplest thing first

+It seems to be a technique to **start with a data model that we can use** _instead of the json_ that we're going to expect from the server.
+Do that first so you can set up the structure of your app, and then worry about loading the JSON.

+## Now set to `Nothing` and pull in the `json`

 1. `onInput : (String -> msg) -> Attribute msg` within a form, takes a function that returns a `msg` type variable.
 So `UpdateComment String` is a function and also a `Msg` type.
 The DOM event handler will pass the `event.target.value` as a `String` argument.
 Every time the value changes in the input field.
 See (3) in the `viewComments` function. (see also `(7)`).
 2. **Sketch out the flow of a decoder, and `Browser.element` and how things are passed around.** See pg.69 and earlier pages.
 How is `succeed` decoder passed into another decoder?
     - You need to write this whole section in language that's easier to understand with imagery.